juuliasantala/pvt_november_2024/iosxe_livetools/README.md

 > *Note*: The livetools YANG actions available on IOS XE v.
 17.15 - the script won't work against an older version.

+**Below steps will work once the Flask file is pushed to the repo.
+Until then, please refer to the `livetools_functions.py` to understand the usage of these YANG models in RESTCONF setup.**

 1. Create a file `.env` from the `env.template`
     ```bash
     cp env.template .env